gezielcarvalho/air-space-control-website/README.md

 ## Introduction

 This project is an institutional portal developed for an air traffic control unit, including a control tower and a radar approach control module.
-The portal provides real-time information and statistics about air traffic, flight status, radar data, and more.
+The portal simulates real-time information and statistics about air traffic, flight status, radar data, and more.
 It is built using Laravel/PHP for the backend, SQLite for the database, and Vue.js for the frontend.

+## History

+This idea was based on my experience working as an Air Traffic Controller from 1994 to 2013.
+During this period, in addition to my normal responsibilities, I worked on IT projects such as website building, process automation, and data analysis.
+This project is the outcome of my experience in air traffic control, as well as my interest in information technology and processes.

 ## Features